How we host meetings, conferences and events remotely

 - Shared final thoughts, key takeaways and thank yous in a wrap-up post

-Suffice it to say that going digital doesn’t mean that your event has to lose its lustre.
-With tools such as Zoom and Slack at your disposal, you can keep people on topic and engaged.
-If anything, remote events force you to carefully consider exactly what you’re going to cover and how you’re going to do it, according to Curtis.
+Suffice it to say that going digital doesn’t mean your event has to lose its luster.
+With tools like Zoom and Slack at your disposal, you can keep people on topic and engaged.
+If anything, remote events force you to carefully consider exactly what you’re going to cover and how you’re going to do it, Curtis says.